sanderslab/magellanmapper/README.md

 ./setup_conda.sh [-n name] [-s spec]
 ```

-Run this command from the `clrbrain` folder to set up the following:
+Run this command from the `magellanmapper` folder to set up the following:

 - If not already installed: [Miniconda](https://conda.io/miniconda.html), a light version of the Anaconda package and environment manager for Python
-- A Conda environment with Python 3, named according to the `-n` option, or `clr` by default
+- A Conda environment with Python 3, named according to the `-n` option, or `mag` by default
 - Full dependencies based on `environment.yml` (ok if Python-Bioformats/Javabridge fails), or an alternative specification if the `-s` option is given, such as `-s environment_light.yml` for headless systems that do not require a GUI

 #### Setup script for Venv